WSMorrison/Hard_Parkers/TEST.md

 | Thank you for registering page   | Display | Confirm user is no longer registered for event   | Pass    |
 | Check Out Other Events! button   | Hover   | Indicate link                                    | Pass    |
 | Check Out Other Events! button   | Click   | Navigate user to list of all upcoming events     | Pass    |

-You should really take a break.<br>
-<a href="https://www.youtube.com/watch?v=dLECCmKnrys" target="_blank">Enjoy this bit of stand up comedy.</a> Don't worry, it opens in a new tab.<br>
-It's six and a half minutes but it's absolutely worth it.

 #### Event Organizer